 (2) The district director determines that its issuance will expedite the adjudication of the claim; or

 (3) The district director determines that the claimant is a survivor who is entitled to benefits under 30 U.S.C.
 932(l).
 In such cases, the district director may designate the responsible operator in the proposed decision and order regardless of whether the requirements of paragraph (d) of this section have been met.
 Any operator identified as liable for benefits under this paragraph may challenge the finding of liability by timely requesting revision of the proposed decision and order and specifically indicating disagreement with that finding.
 See 20 CFR 725.419(a) and (b).
 In such cases, the district director must allow all parties 30 days within which to submit liability evidence.
-At the end of this period, the district director must issue a new proposed decision and order.
+At the end of this Start Printed Page 59119period, the district director must issue a new proposed decision and order.